Sarah Thomas (American football official)

-Thomas was the first woman to officiate a major college football game, the first to officiate a bowl game, and the first to officiate in a Big Ten stadium.
+Thomas is the first woman to officiate a major college football game, the first to officiate a bowl game, and the first to officiate in a Big Ten stadium.
 On April 8, 2015, Thomas was hired as the first full-time female official in NFL history, (Note: Shannon Eastin was the first woman to officiate an NFL game as a temporary non-union official during the 2012 NFL referee lockout.) and for the 2020 NFL season, she was on the officiating crew headed by referee Shawn Hochuli.
 She wears uniform number 53.
 In January 2021, she became the first woman to earn an on-field assignment for an NFL playoff game.
 In February 2021, she became the first woman to officiate in a Super Bowl.

 Personal life

 Thomas was born in Pascagoula, Mississippi.
 She attended Pascagoula High School, where she lettered five times in softball, the first student to ever do so.
 She attended the University of Mobile on a basketball scholarship and was an academic all-American.
 In her three seasons on the basketball team, Thomas amassed 779 points, 441 rebounds, 108 assists, and 192 steals.
 This ranks her fifth in the school’s history.

 Before becoming a referee, she worked as a pharmaceutical representative.

 She is married to Brian Thomas.
 They have three children together.
 Thomas lives in Brandon, Mississippi.